c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

 -s defines the steps of the pipeline to execute, use `genpipes chipseq -h` to check steps

-By default, on `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_ (formerly Compute Canada) servers such as "Cedar", "Beluga" or "Graham", SLURM scheduler is used.
+By default, Slurm scheduler is used when using the GenPipes deployment on the `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_, formerly Compute Canada, servers such as "Cedar", "Beluga" or "Graham".
 On the abacus server, you need to use PBS scheduler.
 For that you need to specify "-j pbs" option as shown below:

 ::